andrewstepanets/aws-crud-auth-cdk/README.md

 - [x] Add basic audit logging to record changes made to scenarios.
 - [x] Log CREATE, UPDATE, and DELETE actions in DynamoDB
-- [x] Implemented audit trail tab on the View screen
+- [x] Implemented audit trail tab on the view screen